jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

 The first thing to consider is how to respond to a client write request that needs to be replicated.
 Suppose we have a system consisting of a leader and three followers, and a client wants to write to it.
-When the request reaches the leader, the simplest thing we can do is simply return a success to the client and proceed with replication asynchronously, giving us the absolute minimum response time.
+When the request reaches the leader, the simplest thing we can do is immediately return a success to the client and proceed with replication asynchronously, giving us the absolute minimum response time.

 However, if the leader dies at this instant, and the write hasn't propgated to the followers yet, we've lost data.